 Wildlife should only be cared for by those with authorized wildlife rehabilitation permits from the Department of Natural Resources in Michigan.
 For wildlife questions, please call DNR phone #906-228-6561

-If you are sure a wild animal is orphaned or injured, call UPAWS (at 475-6661) or the Gwinn Sawyer Veterinary Clinic.
+If you are sure a wild animal is orphaned or injured call the following Wildlife Rehabbers:

 In most cases wild animal babies should be left alone.
 Young wild animals are not like human babies.
 They are not constantly watched by their parents, and they spend large amounts of time alone or with their brothers and sisters.